Responsive Repairs policy

 2. Scope

-Riverside defines a ‘Responsive Repair’ as unplanned work that is reported by our customers about their homes, or which arise from damage or wear and tear to communal areas and common parts.
+Riverside defines a ‘responsive repair’ as unplanned work that is reported by our customers about their homes, or which arise from damage or wear and tear to communal areas and common parts.
 It rectifies and makes good a component, installation or part of a Riverside property for which we are responsible, when it is faulty or needs repairing.

 This policy should be read in conjunction with the policies outlined in Section 4.